Coordinate recognition: General theory, Groups, and other surprises: Groups recognizing coordinates

-Theorem~\ref{T.GraphProduct} below is stated more naturally in terms of the complement of $\Gamma$, denoted $\bar \Gamma$ (to be specific, if $\Gamma=(V,E)$ then $\bar\Gamma=(V,\bar E)$ where $\bar E$ is the complement of $E$).
+Theorems~\ref{T.GraphProduct.Montse} and \ref{T.GraphProduct} below are stated more naturally in terms of the complement of $\Gamma$, denoted $\bar \Gamma$ (to be specific, if $\Gamma=(V,E)$ then $\bar\Gamma=(V,\bar E)$ where $\bar E$ is the complement of $E$).
 Since free products are a special case of graph products associated with the null graph, the following is a generalization of Proposition~\ref{P.FreeProduct}.
+Following \cite{minasyan2019acylindrically}, we say that a graph $\Gamma$ is \emph{irreducible} if its complement graph $\bar\Gamma$ is connected.

+We learned that Theorem~\ref{T.GraphProduct.Montse} below follows easily from our results (taken together with some standard facts) from Montserrat Casals--Ruiz.
+This theorem confirms a conjecture stated in the original version of this paper, where a slightly weaker result, included below as Theorem~\ref{T.GraphProduct} together with a self-contained proof, was proved.

+\begin{theorem} A nontrivial graph product $\Gamma\cG$ associated with a finite graph~$\Gamma$ with at least two vertices recognizes coordinates if and only if the complement $\bar\Gamma$ of $\Gamma$ is connected. \end{theorem}